mebusy/cs231n_stanford/README.md

 application | estimate the dependent variable in case of a change in independent variables.
 For example, predict the price of houses. | calculate the probability of an event.
 For example, classify if tissue is benign or malignant.

-Q: How do you explain the fact that a logistic regression model can take polynomial predictor variables, e.g. w₁·x² + w₂·x² to produce a non-linear decision boundary?
+Q: How do you explain the fact that a linear regression model can take polynomial predictor variables, e.g. w₁·x² + w₂·x² to produce a non-linear decision boundary?
 Is that still a linear classifier ?
 A: The concept of "linear classifier" appears to originate with the concept of a linear mode.
 This polynomial example would be viewed as nonlinear in terms of the given "features" x₁ and x₂, but it would be ***linear*** in terms of features x₁² and x₂³.